ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolAxesSamplingIntervalCollection.rst

 ITimeToolAxesSamplingIntervalCollection
 =======================================

-.. py:class:: ITimeToolAxesSamplingIntervalCollection
+.. py:class:: ansys.stk.core.vgt.ITimeToolAxesSamplingIntervalCollection

    object

    A collection of intervals where each interval contains the time, orientation and velocity arrays.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolAxesSamplingIntervalCollection

 Overview
 --------